Year Long - Off Campus

 This subject is designed to promote the practical aspects of paediatric intensive care nursing to support safe practice in caring for infants and children acutely or critically ill.
 Students will become familiar with the unique environments of individual critical care practice settings and learn essential knowledge and skills to prepare, manage and 'trouble-shoot' equipment and technology practice as well as the technical skills necessary to complete an admission assessment, understand admission findings, and identify patients at risk of life threatening complications.
 In the context of their practice as specialty nurses, students will become familiar with immediate interventions required to establish and maintain patient stability, including, but not limited to life support techniques.
 Students engage in field practice in specific critical care environments to address learning objectives focusing on the application of theoretical knowledge to skill development and the practice of caring for patients who are acutely and/or critically ill.

 Students should be expected to be able to demonstrate their specialty nursing practice through:

-- Advanced skills and techniques applicable to the discipline.
+- The ability to apply scientific knowledge to understand skills and techniques applicable to the specialist area.

 Last updated: 6 December 2019